urinary tract infection UTI treatment

 A feeling of pressure in the lower pelvis or lower back ache.
 There may be stinging, painful or frequent urination with urgent urge to urinate often with little or no urine passed.
 Often there is a need to urinate at night and the urine may also become cloudy or smell unpleasant.
 Blood in the urine and fever can also occur along with nausea, vomiting, chills and fever indicating a severe infection.

-If you have any of these symptoms, tell your doctor right away.
+If you experience any of these symptoms, it’s important to inform your doctor immediately.
 Kidney infections are serious.
 They need to be treated promptly.

-Symptoms linked with a UTI, such as painful urination, can be caused by other problems (such as an infection of the vagina or vulva).
-Tests may be needed to confirm the diagnosis.
+Symptoms associated with a UTI, such as painful urination, can sometimes be attributed to other issues, such as an infection of the vagina or vulva.
+Tests may be necessary to confirm the diagnosis.
 Be sure to let your health doctor know if you have any of these symptoms.

 Your body’s reduced ability to resist bacteria getting into the bladder and causing infection may increase the susceptibility to infections.
-Having sex increases the chance of cystitis in some women.
+Sexual activity can elevate the risk of cystitis in certain women.
 Your vagina, bladder and urethra can be influenced by the hormone oestrogen.
 After menopause the levels of oestrogen in the body reduce and the tissues become thinner, weaker, and dryer, increasing the risk of recurrent cystitis.
-Infections are also more common during pregnancy because of changes in the urinary tract.
+Infections are also more prevalent during pregnancy due to alterations in the urinary tract.
 In many cases there is no apparent cause.

 Higher risk patients ?

-Old age, being female and post some surgical procedures can increase the chances of infection.
+Old age, being female and post some surgical procedures can increase the risk of infections.
 Diabetes increases the risk.
 Surgeries that are done on or near part of the urinary tract and immobilization after surgery will also increase the risk.

 Urinary tract infection diagnosis